Title: What’s the difference between an essence, serum and ampoule? Episode 18 of the Korean Beauty Show Podcast

 You don’t have to use all of them – feel free to mix, match and find the right fit for your skin.

 An essence is a lightweight liquid that is designed to follow cleansing and toning in your skincare routine.
-The primary objective is to prep the skin for your next layers of skincare and add hydration to the skin.
+The primary objective is to prep the skin for your next layers of skincare.
+It also adds hydration to the skin.

-This is one of the key steps in a typical Korean Beauty routine, and it’s one that distinguishes Korean skincare from other beauty routines.
+This is one of the key steps in a typical Korean Beauty routine.
+It's also one that distinguishes Korean skincare from other beauty routines.

 What’s in Essences: Essences can contain anything from plant extracts and antioxidants to brightening ingredients like niacinamide or soothing ingredients green tea.
 Some essences contain trending K-Beauty ingredients like snail mucin (Cosrx Advanced Snail 96 Mucin Power Essence).

-Why Use One: Adding an essence to your skincare routine provides a good base for your skin to better absorb the next products you apply.
-It allows them to penetrate more deeply into the skin, which makes them more effective.
+Why Use One: Adding an essence to your skincare routine provides a good base for your skin.
+It not only helps to better absorb the next products you apply, it also allows them to penetrate more deeply into the skin, which makes them more effective.